Thirilian/xournal-patch/README.md

 ________________________________________________________________________________________________________
 - <img width="180" height="28" alt="image" src="https://github.com/user-attachments/assets/d23c3487-2896-4640-85fb-258ad8ea3efb" />

-whenever moving a graduation, you can "dffrag it" to the top or bottom side of the long line.
+whenever moving a graduation, you can "drag it" to the top or bottom side of the long line.
 This would make the blue guideline and the graduation you are moving "move up" or "move down".
 If you are letting go of the graduation when it's in a new state, every graduation of the same size will be moved to follow the direction of the graduation you dragged

 <img width="826" height="118" alt="image" src="https://github.com/user-attachments/assets/08263130-6680-41e4-9d75-b0410ab74250" />